10 things we know (and 10 we don’t) about changes to prison education

 The end is nigh for OLASS (Offender Learning and Skills Service).
 After having been extended (again) until next summer, we now know governor-led education commissioning is set to start from around next August.

 With the snap election and another change of Justice Secretary, more detailed information about what will happen next has been in short supply.
-However the Ministry of Justice (MoJ) team who are tasked with prison education reform have had a busy summer gathering views from the sector about what shape Coates’ inspired governor-led commissioning should take.
+However the Ministry of Justice (MoJ) team who are tasked with prison education reform have had a busy summer gathering views from the sector about what shape governor-led commissioning, inspired by last year's Coates review, should take.

-If you have questions or suggestions the reform team are keen to hear from you directly: Prison_education@justice.gov.uk
+If you have questions or suggestions, the MoJ reform team are keen to hear from you directly: Prison_education@justice.gov.uk

 Ten things we know

 New research from the MoJ tells us what we already knew (but it's good to have it confirmed): that learning in prison has a statistically significant impact on reducing re-offending.

 2. New flexibilities are being used and there is an increase in sub-contracting

 Earlier this year, three new OLASS funding flexibilities were introduced to complement the qualification-based funding mechanism: Engagement & Progression Learning, Enablers of Learning and a miscellaneous category.
 From what we hear, prisons are using between 20-40% of the budget for these streams, and there appears to be an increase in the amount of OLASS providers sub-contracting with community and voluntary sector organisations for specialist delivery.

 3. Governors had the opportunity to use 10% of the budget